 "There are a lot more attacks on the Cipressa.
 The big spectacle is on the Poggio, not most of the way up, but at the top, in the last K."

-The teams with attackers like Greg Van Avermaet (BMC Racing) and Michal Kwiatkowski (Team Sky) will try to wear down Cavendish and other fast finishers like Fernando Gaviria (Quick-Step Floors), Alexander Kristoff (Katusha-Alpecin) and Peter Sagan (Bora-Hansgrohe) on the seaside, especially on the final two climbs, to avoid a sprint.
-Cavendish will rely on his Dimension Data team, which has Edvald Boasson Hagen should the race break into pieces.
+The teams with attackers like Greg Van Avermaet (BMC Racing) and Michal Kwiatkowski (Team Sky) will try to wear down fast finishers like Alexander Kristoff (UAE Team Emirates), Elia Viviani (Quick-Step Floors) and Arnaud Démare (Groupama-FDJ) on the seaside, especially on the final two climbs, to avoid a sprint.

-The forecast for 2017’s race is much better than it was in 2013, when snow forced the organiser to bus the riders around the Turchino.
-Clear skies and low wind speeds could help keep the race together.
-If it rains, however, Cavendish said that it will play little part in the race.
+The forecast for 2018's race is for wet weather but still better than 2013, when snow forced the organiser to bus the riders around the Turchino.
+Clear skies and low wind speeds could help keep the race together – but Cavendish says that rain plays little part in the race.

 "Rain's irrelevant, it's the same for everybody who lines up.
 We all have to deal with it.
 It's not like it's raining only on one person and dry on the others," said the sprinter from the Isle of Man.